Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Dedousis.jpg" width="320" style="float:left" hspace="10">
 ####Giorgos Dedousis
-Giorgos Dedousis has studied piano, contemporary singing, theory of music, harmony, counterpoint, fugue and orchestration at the National Conservatory of Athens.
+has studied piano, contemporary singing, theory of music, harmony, counterpoint, fugue and orchestration at the National Conservatory of Athens.
 He holds a Master’s of Arts Degree from the City University London, specializing in the field of Composing for Moving Images, and an Integrated Master’s Degree from the Department of Music at the National and Kapodistrian University.
 He has also completed a Bachelor’s Degree in Informatics and Telecommunications at the National and Kapodistrian University.
 He has composed music for theatrical plays, teaches at the Municipal Conservatory of Aspropyrgos and performs at various venues in Greece.

 <br><br>